wdi-sg/table-flip/README.md

-If you don't know how to get started, here is a sugessted function template:
+If you don't know how to get started, here is a suggested function template:

 - keep an array of all the table flip characters

 - for each turn, an input letter should be checked in this order:

-  - look through the word to guess. is the input letter there?
+  - look through the word to guess (a loop). is the input letter there?
   - use a value set outside the searching loop to know if the letter was found

   - if the guess right